VTLee/ldoughty.com/content/post/github-webhook-serverless-hugo-deploy/index.md

 ---
 author: "Lee Doughty"
 date: 2019-09-07
-title: "Webhook triggered Hugo serverless deploy on AWS"
+title: "Static Hugo Serverless Website on AWS updated by Webhook"
 tags:
   - aws
   - hugo
-  - featuredmm
+  - featured
 categories:
   - aws-articles
 ---

-**Summary**: This article will go over the basics to do an AWS Lambda deploy to AWS S3 + CloudFront of a Hugo static website after you merge to your master branch in GitHub.
+**Summary**: This length article covers a large number of services that can get you from a local hugo site to up and running in a serverless, easily-updated website.
+We will go over the basics to do an AWS Lambda deploy to AWS S3 + CloudFront of a Hugo static website after you merge to your master branch in GitHub (or GitLab).
 As an optional bonus step, you can add E-mail and other notifications when this happens.
 In theory this is applicable to other static website generators, but most of the article is not portable to other cloud vendors since the processor and target are both AWS.

 <!--more-->

 ## Pre-requisites

-* You will need significant AWS permissions to follow along.
+* This article assumes you have an AWS account with sufficient privileges.
-* You will need a GitHub account (though in theory GitLab should also work)
+* It is expected you have your website in a git repository.
-* This is not always a completely free service, so you may be billed for the resulting product.
-My experience: this costs pennies/month.
+* As a more complicated article, some easier steps are glossed over.

 ## Introduction